Sooraj44882/fish/README.md

 | Dash | Shift / Space (orange only )|
 | Shrink | Ctrl / X (puff only) |

----

 ## Characters

-Pick one before you dive in  they play pretty differently.
+Pick one

-**Orange fish** — faster, has a  dash.
+**Orange fish** : faster, has a  dash .
+Press shift/space.
 Good for reacting quickly and blasting through gaps at speed.

 ![orange](image.png)

-**Puff fish** — slower movement, no dash.
+**Puff fish** : slower movement, no dash.
 Hold Ctrl or X and the hitbox shrinks way down so you can squeeze through really tight sections.

 ![puff](image-1.png)

----

 ## Powerups

 Two types spawn as glowing orbs in the cave:

-- 🛡️ **Shield** (blue orb) - absorbs one hit.
+**Shield** (blue orb) : absorbs one hit.
 The aura around the fish shows it's active.
 Breaks before your HP goes down.

-- 🧲 **Magnet** (purple orb) - pulls nearby pearls toward you for 10 seconds.
+**Magnet** (purple orb) : pulls nearby pearls toward you for 10 seconds.
 Good for building combos without chasing everything.

----

 ## Scoring

 Collect white pearls to score.
-Pick them up in quick succession and you build a combo multiplier - up to x5.
+Pick them up in quick succession and you build a combo multiplier up to x5.
 Wait too long between pearls and it resets.
 Taking damage also resets it immediately.

 ---

 ## Stages

-Open Sea - Wide open, no walls, relaxed
+Open Sea : Wide open, no walls, relaxed

 ![open sea](<Screenshot 2026-06-19 134507.png>)

-Cave - Walls appear, jellyfish start showing up
+Cave : Walls appear, jellyfish start showing up

 ![cave](<Screenshot 2026-06-19 134529.png>)

-Deep Cave-Darker, eels on the walls shooting bolts
+Deep Cave:Darker, eels on the walls shooting bolts

 ![daark cave](image-2.png)

----

 ## Files